-The high tech 3-D models can also factor in what the tissue looked like in previous scans to document the growth rate of suspicious lung nodules.
-The results, published in the journal Nature Medicine, are laying the groundwork for quick and potentially highly accurate lung screenings that could make extremely early lung cancer diagnoses and treatments possible.
+The high tech 3-D models can also factor in what the tissue looked like on previous scans to document the growth rate of suspicious lung nodules.

 Spotting diabetic retinopathy to prevent blindness

-To solve this problem, Google researchers worked closely with doctors in the U.S. and India, using AI to create an automated screening for DR from retinal photographs.
-While more research is underway, the high-tech, quick analysis appears to be highly accurate and can help doctors know which patients need to see a specialist for early DR treatment.
+To solve the problem, Google researchers worked closely with doctors in the U.S. and India, using AI to create an automated screening from retinal photographs.
+The tool can also predict whether patients will develop the problem, helping doctors to target the patients who need frequent screenings.

 Non-invasive screening for anemia

-Anemia is usually discovered with a blood test that measures the level of hemoglobin.
-However, a Google Health research team, using AI, has found a simple, non-invasive screening — a photograph taken of the back of the eye — that accurately reveals anemia by spotting changes in the optic disc and surrounding tissue, according to Google Health research engineer Akinori Mitani, MD, PhD.
+A blood test that measures your level of hemoglobin usually discovers the problem.
+Using AI, however, a Google Health research team, has found a simple, non-invasive screening — a photograph taken of the back of your eye — that accurately reveals anemia, spotting changes in the optic disc and surrounding tissue.

 Using AI to improve breast cancer screening